THE ETHOS OF INTERNATIONAL DECLUTTER DAY

 We master decluttering when we understand that it’s not so much about the stuff but everything about how we feel and we celebrate it as an empowering, selective and life-affirming process.

 Leading decluttering expert and International Declutter Day founder Breda Stack of Declutter Therapy.com teaches and motivates you to break free from the overwhelm of physical, mental and emotional clutter so you can enjoy a simpler, happier life.

 A Coach, NLP Practitioner, Holistic Therapist, Trainer and Author who specialises in decluttering and letting go, Breda’s professional training and mentoring focuses on the crucial mindset aspect as well as the practical side of decluttering to help people “LET IT GO” so they can enjoy successful, long-term change.

 Wellbeing through decluttering is at the heart of Breda’s teachings.
-Sharing her decluttering expertise with TV, radio, newspapers and magazines, Breda’s media contributions include the Women’s Institute (WI) global annual and Psychologies.
+Sharing her decluttering expertise with TV, radio, newspapers and magazines since 2010, Breda’s media contributions include the Women’s Institute (WI) global annual and Psychologies.
 Author of Declutter Therapy™ ultimate wardrobe decluttering experience and founder of The Declutter Academy Certified Professional Organizer online student training, Breda’s “Declutter Therapy™” is an internationally-recognised modality and training provider.

 Join in the International Declutter Day 2021 fun and declutter as an individual or get become an ambassador by encouraging others in your community to donate their unwanted items to help your good cause, association or charity of choice.
 Check out International Declutter Day’s top decluttering tips for individuals and communities too!